-4 Customary international law results from a general and consistent practice of States that they follow from a sense of legal obligation.
-With regard to this article, the customary international law minimum standard of treatment of aliens refers to all customary international law principles that protect the economic rights and interests of aliens.
+&lt;sup>4 Customary international law results from a general and consistent practice of States that they follow from a sense of legal obligation.
+With regard to this Article, the customary international law minimum standard of treatment of aliens refers to all customary international law principles that protect the economic rights and interests of aliens.

-- (b) any existing bilateral investment agreements; - (c) any existing or future international investment agreements between or among ASEAN Member States for Singapore and ECOWAS for Burkina Faso, including investment agreements or free trade agreements between or among Member States of ASEAN or ECOWAS, respectively, and any one or more third States; or - (d) any arrangement with a non-Party or parties in the same geographical region designed to promote regional cooperation in the economic, social, labour, industrial or monetary fields within the framework of specific projects.
+- (b) any existing bilateral investment agreements (also commonly referred to as "investment guarantee agreements", "investment promotion and protection agreements" or "international investment agreements"); - (c) any existing or future international investment agreements between or among Member States of a regional economic community, including investment agreements between or among Member States of a regional economic community and any one or more third States; or - (d) any arrangement with a non-Party or parties in the same geographical region designed to promote regional cooperation in the economic, social, labour, industrial or monetary fields within the framework of specific projects.

-3. For greater certainty, paragraphs 1 and 2 shall not be construed as granting to investors options or procedures for the settlement of disputes other than those set out in Section One (Settlement of Disputes between a Party and an Investor of the other Party) of Chapter III (Dispute Settlement).
+3. For greater certainty, paragraphs 1 and 2 shall not be construed as granting to investors options or procedures for the settlement of disputes other than those set out in Section One (Settlement of Disputes between a Party and an Investor of the Other Party) of Chapter III (Dispute Settlement).

-ARTICLE 5 EXPROPRIATION5
+ARTICLE 5 EXPROPRIATION